ansys/pydynamicreporting/doc/source/userguide/index.rst

 - 3D Scenes (AVZ format supported)
 - Tables
 - Trees
-- Text (HTML and Latex formatting supported)
+- Text (HTML and LaTeX formatting supported)
-- Files (generic file format)
+- Files (generic file formats)

 For example, this code connects to a running Ansys Dynamic Reporting service and pushes an image item on a new session: